The facelift. 6 key ideas

 Can other procedures be associated with a facelift?

 Yes.
-In the context of cervicofacial rejuvenation it is common that other areas of the face may be affected by the passage of time.
-This is the case with the eyelids or even the nose or upper lip.
-During the course of a cervicofacial lift, procedures such as blepharoplasty, rhinoplasty or lip lift or upper lip lift can be performed.
-At the same time the skin texture can be treated by applying a CO2 laser treatment which will eliminate the most superficial wrinkles and give smoothness to the skin postoperatively.
-The cervicofacial lift is an excellent option for those seeking a lasting improvement in their appearance, combining effective results with a safe and well established surgery.
-Dr. Garcia Ceballos is an expert facelift surgeon in Mallorca.
-If you have any other questions or would like more information about this procedure, do not hesitate to contact us here.
+In the context of cervicofacial rejuvenation, it is common for other areas of the face to be affected by the passage of time.
+This is the case with the eyelids, or even the nose or upper lip.
+During a cervicofacial lift, procedures such as blepharoplasty, rhinoplasty, or a lip lift (upper lip lift) can be performed.
+At the same time, skin texture can be improved through CO2 laser treatment, which will eliminate the most superficial wrinkles and leave the skin smooth during the postoperative period.